 If goods are sold to a Business Customer that has not been paid and are delivered to a third party the Company still retains ownership.
 If the original purchaser becomes insolvent or applies for receivership the third party will become liable for the goods.

-For business customers, if you wish to return stocked items, we charge a 20% restock fee, plus a collection fee.
+If you wish to return stocked items, we charge a 20% restock fee, plus a collection fee.
 Goods must be in a saleable condition.
-For consumers, The Consumer Rights Act 2015 applies.

 We do not accept returns on bespoke items or made-to-order items.

 All quotations by the Company are subject to acceptance within 28 days.

 All supply and fit quotations are valid for 28 days from the date on the quotation.